boschsauce/simply-edit.js/README.md

 ### Options

-Simply-Edit.js has 3 options.
-When none of the options are specified it defaults with these values:
+Simply-Edit.js has three options.
+When none of the options are specified, it defaults with these values:

 ```